abilandz/PH8124/Lecture_6/Lecture_6.md

 Files=( ${Files[*]/%/.dat} )
 ```

-In the above code snippet, we have first appended (by specifying ```%```) to all array elements the same extension '.dat', and immediately redefined the array to the new content.
+In the above code snippet, we have first appended (by specifying ```%```) the same extension '.dat' to all array elements and immediately redefined the array to the new content.
 The array elements are now:

 ```bash
 $ echo ${Files[*]}